DivXZero/docker-rails/README.md

 ## Issues

-If the containers fails to start, stating that a server is already running, press `ctrl-c` and remove the temporary pid file:
+If the web container fails to start, stating that a server is already running, press `ctrl-c` and remove the temporary pid file:
 ```bash
 $ rm tmp/pids/server.pid
 ```